Floods and river ice break-up

 Natural Resources Canada’s Emergency Geomatics Services (EGS) provides critical, near real-time information to Public Safety Canada and emergency responders during ice break-up and flood events.
 EGS flood extent maps and river ice state maps are available to the public on Open Maps.

-Floods and River Ice Monitoring in Canada for the past 72 hours
+Floods and River Ice Monitoring in Canada

 Note: For locations where EGS is currently activated by Public Safety Canada